aurelia/aurelia.github.io-old/_harp/docs.md

 ### Plugins

 A _plugin_ is simply a module with an exported `install` function.
 During startup Aurelia will load all plugin modules and call their `install` functions, passing to them the Aurelia instance so that they can configure the framework appropriately.
 Plugins can optionally return a `Promise` from their `install` function in order to perform asynchronous configuration tasks.
+When writing a plugin, be sure to follow these rules:

+1. Use a flat directory structure.
+Do not located behaviors or views in subdirectories.
+2. Your file name and your behavior name must match.
+3. Explicilty supply all metadata, including a View Strategy for Custom Elements.

+> **Note:** Regarding #2 and #3: Do not rely on naming conventions inside plugins.
+You do not know how the consumer of your plugin will change Aurelia's conventions.
+3rd party plugins should be explicit in order to ensure that they function correctly in different contexts.

 ### The Aurelia Object